greenelab/deep-review/sections/02_intro.md

 Several important advances make the current surge of work done in this area possible.
 Easy-to-use software packages have brought the techniques of the field out of the specialist's toolkit to a broad community of computational scientists.
-With the growing attention focused on these methods, new techniques for fast training have enabled their application to larger datasets [@arxiv:1106.5730].
+Additionally, new techniques for fast training have enabled their application to larger datasets [@arxiv:1106.5730].
 Dropout of nodes, edges and layers makes networks more robust, even when the number of parameters is very large.
-The growing popularity of the field has also led to a proliferation of neural network approaches, many of which are well suited for addressing distinct challenges.
+New neural network approaches are also well suited for addressing distinct challenges.
 For example, neural networks structured as autoencoders or as adversarial networks require no labels and are now regularly used for unsupervised tasks.
 In this review, we do not exhaustively discuss the different types of deep neural network architectures.
 A recent book from Goodfellow et al [@url:http://www.deeplearningbook.org/] covers these in detail.
 Finally, the larger datasets now available are also well suited to fitting the many parameters that exist for deep neural networks.

-The convergence of these factors currently makes deep learning extremely adaptable, and capable of addressing the nuanced differences of each domain to which it is applied.
-Many of the advances in deep learning were first developed for image analysis and text analysis, but the lessons learnt and techniques developed there can enable the construction of very powerful models specifically suited to the challenges presented by many domains.
-Neural networks, particularly deep ones, are a highly flexible representation capable of capturing many different types of features.
-Deep neural network approaches have demonstrated success from the game of Go [@doi:10.1038/nature16961] to quantum physics [@doi:10.1126/science.aag2302].
+The convergence of these factors currently makes deep learning extremely adaptable and capable of addressing the nuanced differences of each domain to which it is applied.

 ### Will deep learning transform the study of human disease?